 - A review of the vendor check register and/or bank statements to determine if any payments were made directly to company employees

 We believe in identifying the root cause or contributing factors for any identified vendor issues.
-That’s why our vendor audits include recommendations that can help reduce the risk exposure to similar future issues occurring.
+That’s why our vendor audits include recommendations on potential improvements to vendor management practices that can help reduce the risk of exposure to similar issues occurring in the future.

-We believe cost recovery reviews are beneficial to ensure a company not only limits exposure to excessive or inaccurate construction costs, third-party billings and vendor payments—but also identifies opportunities to maximize cash flow.
-While identifying potential cost recovery opportunities, we assist our clients in finding root causes which give rise to cost recovery items and provide recommendations on possible control improvements to reduce the likelihood of these recurring.
+A critical component of our vendor audits is identifying potential overcharges and cost recovery opportunities.
+In addition to the obvious benefit of recovered funds, we believe cost recovery analysis is beneficial to ensure a company not only limits its exposure to excessive or inaccurate construction costs, third-party billings and vendor payments, but also identifies opportunities to maximize cash flow.
+While identifying potential cost recovery opportunities, we assist our clients in finding the root causes which gave rise to cost recovery situations and provide recommendations on possible control improvements to reduce the likelihood of these recurring.

-The nature and approach of our various cost recovery projects depends upon the client’s exact needs and can include the identification of:
+The nature and approach of our cost recovery analysis depends upon the client’s exact needs and can include the identification of:

 - Duplicate vendor payments